wpeyton/SEEDLab/README.md

     - William Peyton
     - Kyra Squier

-The purpose of this repo is to act as a central storage location for files for group 10 SEED Lab projects.
+The purpose of this repo is to act as a central storage location for files for Group 10 SEED Lab projects.

 **Each project is contained by a subfolder:**